 Oracle understands the process can take some time so do not feel under pressure to respond straight away.
 You have time to seek advice.
 Madora have been through the process many, many times so allow us to advise you on when and what to communicate.

 If you are under threat of an Audit, or if an Oracle Audit is in flight we can help.
-You have a number of options and these can vary between the following :
+Email us at email@example.com

-a free, no obligation and confidential call can often help you understand your situation better and diffuse the stress and concern you may have.
+There are a number of options available to you varying between a free, no obligation and confidential call which can often help you understand your situation better and diffuse the stress and concern you may have.

 A light touch advisory service where Madora will be in support, helping you through the process and providing validation of any Oracle feedback.

-Or where Madora carry out a detailed licence compliance review on your behalf so you are armed with all the necessary information to challenge any data or assumptions provided by Oracle.
-We will then work with you to manage Oracle and reduce any legal and financial exposure.
+A detailed licence compliance review carried out by Madora on your behalf so you are armed with all the necessary information to challenge any data or assumptions provided by Oracle.
+We then work with you to manage Oracle and reduce any legal and financial exposure.